 Man the forts!
 Top Cornish castles

 Ready for a right royal day out?
-We've rounded up the best Cornish castles.
+We've rounded up the best castles in Cornwall and beyond for the Jubilee weekend.
 Tiara (or sword) at the ready, let's go!

 Tintagel Castle, Tintagel